MbuguaCaleb/mastering_java_8_features/readme.md

 (a)Consumer - BiConsumer
 (b)Predicate - BiPredicate
 (c)Function - BiFunction,UnaryOperator,BinaryOperator
+(d)Supplier -->direcly Opposite from a consumer, it does not take any input but returns an outPut.

 Remember Any of these Functional Interfaces can easily be implemanted via lambda functions.